JDBDT/jdbdt/src/site/markdown/Tutorial.md

 ### JDBDT import statements <a name="TheTestCode.Imports"></a>

 The test code of `UserDAOTest` makes use of JDBDT to setup and validate the contents of the database.
-First of all, you should notice the following JDBDT imports:
+You should notice the following JDBDT imports:

 	import static org.jdbdt.JDBDT.*;